-All students are encouraged to seek assistance from sources outside the university in addition to applying for aid through One Stop.
+All students are encouraged to seek assistance from sources outside the university in addition to applying for aid through the Office of Financial Aid.

-Outside assistance must be reported to One Stop and may necessitate a revision to an existing financial aid award to avoid exceeding the allowable cost of attendance for the student's program of study.
+Outside assistance must be reported to the Office of Financial Aid and may necessitate a revision to an existing financial aid award to avoid exceeding the allowable cost of attendance for the student's program of study.